 Pre-eclampsia is a problem that occurs in some women during pregnancy.
 Blood pressure increases and protein appears in the urine.
 This usually occurs during the second half of pregnancy.

 The cause of pre-eclampsia is unknown.

-Pre-eclampsia is more common in African-American women over, and in women aged 40 years and older.
+Pre-eclampsia is more common in African-American women and in women aged 40 years and older.
 Factors that may increase your chance of getting pre-eclampsia include:

 Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.